Bernicia: Political history and memory

 The Brythonic kingdom of the area was formed from what had once been the southern lands of the Votadini, possibly as part of the division of a supposed 'great northern realm' of Coel Hen in c.
-AD 420.
-This northern realm is referred to by Welsh scholars as Yr Hen Ogledd or, literally, "The Old North".
+420. This northern realm is referred to by Welsh scholars as Yr Hen Ogledd or, literally, "The Old North".
 The kingdom may have been ruled from the site that later became the English Bamburgh, which certainly features in Welsh sources as Din Guardi.
 Near this high-status residence lay the island of Lindisfarne (formerly known, in Welsh, as Ynys Medcaut), which became the seat of the Bernician bishops.
 It is unknown when the Angles finally conquered the whole region, but around 604 is likely.

 Kings of British Bryneich

 There are several Old Welsh pedigrees of princely "Men of the North" (Gwŷr y Gogledd) that may represent the kings of the British kingdom in the area, which may have been called Bryneich.
 John Morris surmised that the line of a certain Morcant Bulc referred to these monarchs, chiefly because he identified this man as the murderer of Urien Rheged who was, at the time, besieging Lindisfarne.